ErikMeinders/knx_platformio/ai/context.md

 Examples are part of the library in the examples directory.
 The platformio.ini in the examples references the library in the lib_deps section using a symlink.
 The examples are built with the local development version of the library, not the published version.

+The examples have Makfiles to build and upload the examples to the hardware.

 ## Instructions